zerbio2002/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 15: chown -h vincent:staff _hello will changes the owner and the group owner of _hello to vincent and staff respectively.

+Task 16: chown --from=guillaume betty hello, script changes the owner of the file hello to betty only if it is owned by the user guillaume.